-- 11.31 The development will consist of the construction of two no. adjoined single storey data centres with associated office and service areas with an overall gross floor area of 15,274sqm that will comprise of the following: - Construction of 2 no. adjoined single storey data centres with a gross floor area of 12,859sqm that will include a single storey goods receiving area / store and single storey office area (2,415sqm) with PV panels above, located to the east of the data centres as well as associated water tower, sprinkler tank, pump house and other services; - The data centres will also include plant at roof level; with 24 no. standby diesel generators with associated flues (each 25m high) that will be located within a generator yard to the west of the data centres; - New internal access road and security gates to serve the proposed development that will provide access to 36 no. new car parking spaces (including 4 no. electric and 2 no. disabled spaces) and sheltered bicycle parking to serve the new data centres;

-- New attenuation ponds to the north of the proposed data centres; and - Green walls are proposed to the south and east that will enclose the water tower and pump house compound. - 11.32 The development will also include ancillary site works, connections to existing infrastructural services as well as fencing and signage.
+- 12.31 The development will consist of the construction of two no. adjoined single storey data centres with associated office and service areas with an overall gross floor area of 15,274sqm that will comprise of the following: - Construction of 2 no. adjoined single storey data centres with a gross floor area of 12,859sqm that will include a single storey goods receiving area / store and single storey office area (2,415sqm) with PV panels above, located to the east of the data centres as well as associated water tower, sprinkler tank, pump house and other services; - The data centres will also include plant at roof level; with 24 no. standby diesel generators with associated flues (each 25m high) that will be located within a generator yard to the west of the data centres; - New internal access road and security gates to serve the proposed development that will provide access to 36 no. new car parking spaces (including 4 no. electric and 2 no. disabled spaces) and sheltered bicycle parking to serve the new data centres; - New attenuation ponds to the north of the proposed data centres; and - Green walls are proposed to the south and east that will enclose the water tower and pump house compound. - 12.32 The development will also include ancillary site works, connections to existing infrastructural services as well as fencing and signage.
 The development will include minor modifications to the permitted landscaping to the west of the site as granted under SDCC Planning Ref.
 SD19A/0042 / ABP Ref.
 PL06S.305948 and Ref.
-SD21A/0042. - 11.33 The permitted landscape scheme including earth berms, woodland, a native wetland and wildflower meadows (SDCC Planning Ref.
+SD21A/0042. - 12.33 The permitted landscape scheme including earth berms, woodland, a native wetland and wildflower meadows (SDCC Planning Ref.
 SD19A/0042 / ABP Ref.
-PL06S.305948) will be modified to increase the extent of habitat creation.
+PL06S.305948) will be modified to increase the extent of habitat creation. - 12.34 The only material change in the characteristics of the overall development is the provision of a new hedgerow to the immediate west and south of the proposed development from that applied for under the original application.

-- 11.34 The change of use of part of the site from its current state to that of a construction site has the potential to result in the following impacts: - visual impacts due to the introduction of new structures, access roads, machinery, materials storage, associated earthworks, car parking, lighting and hoarding; - change of character due to the change in use; and - visual impacts due change in ground levels and earthworks.
+- 12.35 The change of use of part of the site from its current state to that of a construction site has the potential to result in the following impacts: - visual impacts due to the introduction of new structures, access roads, machinery, materials storage, associated earthworks, car parking, lighting and hoarding; - change of character due to the change in use; and - visual impacts due to change in ground levels and earthworks.

-- 11.35 The proposed works as described in the 'Characteristics of the Proposed Development' has the potential to result in the following impacts: - visual impacts due to the introduction of new buildings and built structures; - visual impacts due to the introduction of new roads, mechanical plant and lighting; - change of character due to the change in use; - visual impact of landscape proposals earth modelling, hard surfaces etc; and - landscape and visual impacts due to the installation of trees and vegetation.
+- 12.36 The proposed works as described in the 'Characteristics of the Proposed Development' has the potential to result in the following impacts: - visual impacts due to the introduction of new buildings and built structures; - visual impacts due to the introduction of new roads, mechanical plant and lighting; - · change of character due to the change in use; - visual impact of landscape proposals earth modelling, hard surfaces etc; and - landscape and visual impacts due to the installation of trees and vegetation.